 Apps do small and frustrating things every day that lead me to delete them.
 I feel no remorse.

-Once, I deleted a news app that delivered a push notification without deep linking to the corresponding content (maddeningly, it directing me to the home page).
+Once, I deleted a news app that delivered a push notification without deep linking to the corresponding content (maddeningly, it directed me to the home page).
 I didn’t feel like manually searching for something I wanted to see immediately.

 Another time, I deleted an app because interstitial ads constantly popped up in the middle of sessions.
 I deleted another because the app kept asking me to create a profile at inopportune moments.
 And others because I straight up didn’t understand how to use them.
-Maybe the navigation wasn’t intuitive, I didn’t understand a certain component, or I kept tapping elements that were never meant to be interactive.
+Maybe the navigation wasn’t intuitive, maybe I didn’t understand a certain component, or maybe I kept tapping elements that were never meant to be interactive.

 At Leanplum, we analyzed over 2.6 billion push notifications to determine if single words could have an impact on engagement.
 It turns out, they can.
-In our latest Mobile Marketing Trends report, we reveal the most powerful words to use in your mobile messaging.
+In our 2017 Mobile Marketing Trends report, we reveal the most powerful words to use in your mobile messaging.

-Apps often ask users to create profiles at the most annoying moments.
+Mobile apps often ask users to create profiles at the most annoying moments.

 Avoid this mistake by offering to automatically pull credentials for users based on social login.
 This simplifies the profile creation process, while also letting you curate a personalized feed of content based on a user’s social interests, from the moment they log in.

-Try using these power words to encourage account creation.
+Try using these power words to encourage account creation:

 Set up a series of in-app messages that guide new users through your app’s navigation.
 Explain app functions that may be unintuitive, such as where to find sale items or how to build wish lists.
 This can help you create a customized feed from the onset, and tailor future product recommendations.